AlexandreChaussard/PLNTree-package/taxapln/README.md

 ```
 Since we ran comprehensive experiments in 25 x 5-Fold CV (125 models per dataset), this procedure takes several days to end.
 Use covariates `all` to reproduce the covariate-aware results, or `none` to reproduce the vanilla augmentation results.
-Dataset names are among: WirbelJ_2018, KosticAD_2015, RubelMA_2020, ZhuF_2020, ZellerG_2014, YachidaS_2019, YuJ_2015, NielsenHB_2014, HMP_2019_ibdmdb.
+Dataset names are among:
+`WirbelJ_2018, KosticAD_2015, RubelMA_2020, ZhuF_2020, ZellerG_2014, YachidaS_2019, YuJ_2015, NielsenHB_2014, HMP_2019_ibdmdb`.
-Refer to the [original paper](.) for more details on the datasets and see which are compatible with covariates.
+Refer to the [original paper](https://arxiv.org/abs/2507.03588) for more details on the datasets and see which are compatible with covariates.

-Upon completion, the models should be cached in `cache`, allowing you to run the [plntree_data_augmentation-CV.ipynb](.) notebook and reproduce the results of our paper.
+Upon completion, the model weights should be available in `cache`, allowing you to run the [plntree_data_augmentation-CV.ipynb](https://github.com/AlexandreChaussard/PLNTree-package/blob/master/taxapln/plntree_data_augmentation-CV.ipynb) notebook and reproduce the results of our paper.

 ## 📜 Citation

 Please cite our work using the following reference:

--
+- Alexandre Chaussard, Anna Bonnet, Sylvain Le Corff, & Harry Sokol.
+(2025).
+TaxaPLN: a taxonomy-aware augmentation strategy for microbiome-trait classification including metadata. arXiv preprint arXiv:2507.03588.